 - Tire manufacturers that put defective products into the marketplace may also be held accountable in an accident if the tires can be shown to have had inadequate treads or another design flaw.

-At Ged Lawyers, LLP, we will conduct a thorough investigation of the accident, often involving professional accident recreation specialists.
-We will obtain the official police report, statements from witnesses, video surveillance, and any other evidence to understand and prove who was at fault for the accident to ensure that all responsible parties are held accountable.
+If your car hydroplanes and gets into an accident, you can get the advice of a legal advocate.
+Leaving the matter up to insurance companies is never in your best interest.
+At GED Lawyers, our car accident attorneys will thoroughly investigate the hydroplane accident, often involving professional accident recreation specialists.
+We will obtain the official police report, statements from witnesses, video surveillance, and other evidence to understand and prove who was at fault for the accident to ensure all liable parties are held accountable.

-Accidents involving hydroplaning are typically not the fault of one party alone and our comparative fault laws provide for liability to be shared by all at-fault parties.
-Call us at (561) 562-4170 or contact us online to schedule a free consultation to discuss your case.
+Accidents involving hydroplaning are typically not the fault of one party alone, and our comparative fault laws allow all at-fault parties to share liability.
+Call us at (561) 562-4170 or contact us online for a free consultation to discuss your case.